bhavneet0812/flutter-draggable_sheet/README.md

-Certainly!
-Here's an example of how you could structure the GitHub documentation for a Flutter package named `Draggable Sheet`, inspired by `DraggableScrollableSheet`.

----

 # Draggable Sheet

-`Draggable Sheet` is a highly customizable Flutter package that allows developers to easily implement a draggable bottom sheet into their Flutter applications.
-Inspired by Flutter's built-in `DraggableScrollableSheet`, this package extends its capabilities with enhanced features and greater flexibility, making it ideal for creating fully responsive and interactive bottom sheets.
+`Draggable Sheet` is a Flutter package that enables developers to implement a customizable, interactive bottom sheet with a dynamic height adjustment and an elegant item display.
+It extends typical draggable sheet functionalities with more sophisticated control over its behavior, providing a richer user interaction.

 ## Features

-- **Customizable Max and Min Heights**: Set the maximum and minimum heights that the sheet can expand or collapse to.
-- **Scrollable Content Support**: Seamless integration with scrollable widgets like `ListView`, `GridView`, and `SingleChildScrollView`.
+- **Dynamic Height Adjustment**: Adjust the bottom sheet height based on content or predefined limits.
+- **Item Interaction**: Tap items to interact or select, with the sheet responding to the context.
-- **Snapping**: Optionally enable snapping behavior at different heights.
+- **Custom Animation and Snapping**: Smooth animations and optional snapping at different heights.
-- **Callbacks**: Events for drag start, dragging, and drag end for better control over sheet behavior.
-- **Custom Animation Curves**: Customize the animation curve for the expanding and collapsing motions.
-- **Highly Configurable**: Extensive options to control the look and behavior of the draggable sheet.
+- **Responsive Design**: Adapts to different screen sizes and orientations.

-## Getting Started
+## Installation

-To get started with `Draggable Sheet`, add the package to your Flutter project by including it in your `pubspec.yaml` file:
+To add `Draggable Sheet` to your Flutter project, edit your `pubspec.yaml` file:

 ```yaml
 dependencies:
   draggable_sheet: ^1.0.0
 ```

-Then, import the package in your Dart file:
+Then, import the package in your Dart code:

 ```dart
 import 'package:draggable_sheet/draggable_sheet.dart';